bill-lou/YOLOv5s-pytorch-deepsort-passenger-counting/README.md

 # YOLOv5 + Deep Sort Passanger Counter by Heads
-A computer vision and deep learning project for counting passengers using head recognition.
+A computer vision and deep learning project for counting and tracking passengers using head recognition.

 This project was developed by both Swiss and Chinese students as part of a joint venture between University of Applied Science Northwestern Switzerland FHNW and Shenzhen Technology University SZTU.